 According to Starling, the program can be found in 11 states including Virginia which began SkillBridge in 2023.
 Since then, more 220 students have been trained.
 He adds that NPower serves about 3000 people a year across the country.

 “We’ve even figured out how to include people in overseas bases like Germany, Japan, Bahrain, out in Hawaii,” Starling said.
-“We are really focusing on how we make this a truly worldwide program, but our roots right now are at joint base Myers-Henderson Hall in Norfolk, Virginia.”
+“We are really focusing on how we make this a truly worldwide program, but our roots right now are at joint base Myers-Henderson Hall and Norfolk, Virginia.”

 Like Cruz, Navy Veteran Alexander Gibson is also finding success in a career managing radio frequencies as he pursues a master's degree.